 INSIGHT Into Diversity magazine recognized NE STEM 4U with its 2022 Inspiring Programs in STEM award.

 - Professional development through exposure to and training in interpersonal skills, conflict resolution, group management, community engagement, etc.

 - Relationship-building opportunities with local youth and peers

 - Access to on-campus facilities and study space

-NE STEM 4U follows the LPS Academic Calendar.
+NE STEM 4U follows the Lincoln Public Schools Academic Calendar.
 The schools use 16-week sessions to break down the schedule of after-school providing.
-With each session, we introduce new lessons and may work with new students, depending on the school’s program policy.
+With each session, we introduce new activities and may work with new participants and schools.

 - Amjad Awlad Thani